I’ve No Idea

 Copyright 2013, E.C.
 McMullen Jr.

-Don’t wait another moment to find out what happens to other people in other stories in my book,
+Don’t wait another moment to find more stories in my book,

-It’s a trove of previously published Science Fiction Horror Thriller – plus bonus tales
+It’s a veritable trove of previously published Science Fiction Horror Thriller tales – plus bonus stories

 Featuring: Weird Sex, True Love, Monsters and Mayhem!